Suicide of Rehtaeh Parsons: Background

-In November 2011, Rehtaeh Parsons, then 15, allegedly went with a friend to a home in which she was reportedly raped by four teenage boys.
+In November 2011, Rehtaeh Parsons, then 15, went with a friend to a home in which she was allegedly raped by four teenage boys.
 The teenagers were drinking vodka at a small party.
 Parsons had little memory of the event, except that, at one point, she vomited while a boy was allegedly raping her.
 The incident was photographed and the photo became widespread in Parsons' school and town in three days.
 Afterwards, many in school called Parsons a "slut" and she received text messages and Facebook messages from people requesting to have sex with her.
 The alleged rape went unreported for several days until Parsons broke down and told her family, who contacted an emergency health team and the police.

 According to an RCMP report, in March 2013, six boys, including some of Parsons' alleged rapists, had an argument with three other boys.
 One of the three boys, who was a friend of Parsons, was stabbed and treated for a "non-life-threatening injury".

 Investigation

 A year following the alleged rape, the RCMP concluded an investigation stating, "[an] investigation into an earlier sexual assault was completed, and in consultation with the Crown, there was insufficient evidence to lay charges".
 According to the family, the boys were not questioned and their phones were not reviewed for the photograph of the rape in progress.

 Instead, the police called it a "he said, she said" case and also decided the photo was not criminal, in spite of Parsons being a minor.
 Likewise, there were no arrests for the March 2013 stabbing incident.

 Following the suicide, the RCMP announced they were reviewing the case.
 On April 12, the RCMP announced the case was being reopened in light of "new and credible information" that they said did not come from the Internet.

 In September 2014, one of the boys, by then 20, pleaded guilty to a charge of making child pornography in relation to the photo of Parsons.
-Citing the offender's age at the time of the crime and Canada's Youth Criminal Justice Act, the Crown had advised the Judge that the only possible penalties in this case were either probation or a conditional discharge.
+Citing the offender's age at the time of the crime and Canada's Youth Criminal Justice Act, the Crown prosecutor advised the Judge that the only possible penalties in this case were either probation or a conditional discharge.
 In November 2014, the first defendant to plead guilty was sentenced to a conditional discharge with 12 months' probation.
 With a conditional discharge, his criminal record will not show a conviction in this case, unless he breaches the terms of his probation.

 Also in November 2014, the second person charged, then 19, pleaded guilty to a charge of distributing child pornography, in relation to the photo of himself and Parsons.
 He was sentenced on January 15, 2015, to one year of probation and required to submit a sample to a DNA database.
 In an unusual move for a case involving minors convicted of a crime, the judge ruled that this conviction would be kept in his criminal record for a period of five years.